CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description with excellent specificity and trigger term coverage across AWS serverless technologies.
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
-The description is well-scoped and distinctive, making it unlikely to conflict with other skills.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
+The description is well-scoped to a clear niche with minimal conflict risk.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about building serverless apps on AWS, deploying Lambda functions, configuring API Gateway, working with DynamoDB, or optimizing cold starts.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about building serverless apps on AWS, deploying Lambda functions, configuring API Gateway, or optimizing cold starts.'

 DimensionReasoningScore